code-pantomath/cuc_support--nodeJs/README.md

-The secondary cuc project back-end to handle the support live chat (integrated with telegram api in order to reply from a personal phone) & external third-party payments.
+The secondary cuc project minimal back-end to handle the support live chat (integrated with telegram api in order to reply from a personal phone) & external third-party payments.

 (Obsolete Project 😓)